nginxinc/nginx-ingress-workshops/Rancher/Documentation/rdt/readme.md

 - Download the binary for your Mac type and run the .dmg
 - Drag Rancher Desktop (RDT) into the applications folder.
 - Run Rancher Desktop from the Mac Launcher.
-- Once it launches a popup window will appear that allows you make seettings to the local K3s cluster.
+- Once it launches a popup window will appear that allows you make settings to the local K3s cluster.
 - Deselect the option to deploy K3s for now.
-- From the rancher menu select prefrences and navigate to the Kubernetes tab.
+- From the rancher menu select preferences.
 - Locate and switch to the "Virtual Machine" tab.
 	- Set memory to 8 gb if possible
 	- Set CPUs to 4 if possible
+- Locate and switch to the Kubernetes tab
+	- Check the box next to enable Kubernetes
+	- Uncheck the box next to Traefik
+	- Click apply and allow RDT to finish loading

 **Deploy the override.yaml**
-This is required to turn off the internal loadbalnacer Klipper in RDT.
+This is required to turn off the internal load balancer Klipper in RDT.

 - Locate the overide.yaml file in our the git repo location below.
 ```